-- The recoverability of accounts receivable which is included in the consolidated statements of financial position; - The carrying value of investment in associate, and the estimated annual gains or losses from profit or loss and dilution, and the recoverability of the carrying value which is included in the consolidated statement of financial position; - The estimated useful lives of property and equipment which are included in the consolidated statement of financial position and the related depreciation included in the consolidated statement of comprehensive loss; - The value of the exploration and evaluation assets which is recorded in the consolidated statement of financial position; - O The Company uses the Black-Scholes option pricing model to determine the fair value of options and finders' warrants in order to calculate share-based payments expense.
-Certain inputs into the model are estimates that involve considerable judgment and are or could be affected by significant factors that are out of the Company's control; - The assessment of indications of impairment of each exploration and evaluation asset and related determination of the net realizable value and write-down of those assets where applicable; - The estimated fair value of contingent shares receivable in the event that Gold Mountain Mining Corporation achieves some or all of the specified resource and production levels described in Note 8(a): - The estimated fair value of contingent share payments receivable in the event that Goldgroup Mining Inc. achieves some or all of the specified resource and production levels described in Note 8(b).
+- The recoverability of accounts receivable which is included in the consolidated statements of financial position; - The estimated annual gains or losses from profit or loss and dilution of investment in associate; - The estimated useful lives of property and equipment which are included in the consolidated statement of financial position and the related depreciation included in the consolidated statement of comprehensive loss; - The value of the exploration and evaluation assets which are recorded in the consolidated statement of financial position; - The Company uses the Black-Scholes option pricing model to determine the fair value of options and finders' warrants in order to calculate share-based payments expense.
+Certain inputs into the model are estimates that involve considerable judgment and are or could be affected by significant factors that are out of the Company's control; - The assessment of indications of impairment of each exploration and evaluation asset and related determination of the net realizable value and impairment of those assets where applicable; - The estimated fair value of contingent share payments receivable in the event that Goldgroup Mining Inc. achieves some or all of the specified resource and production levels described in Note 7(b).